NicolayP/mppi_gpu/README.md

   - [x] compute the expodential of the cost - beta only once.
   - [x] compute inverse of nabla and lambda only once.
   - [x] finish algo as mentioned in the point_mass.cu example.
-  - [ ] adapt to run the code with different actions dimensions.
+  - [X] adapt to run the code with different actions dimensions.
   - [X] try mujoco simulation.
+  - [ ] add lambda in the controller parameters
+  - [ ] inline function for index computations
+  - [ ] create datastructure for the controller internal variables
+  - [ ] decouple x into q and q_dot.
+  - [ ] evaluate error between model and world ( simulation atm).
   - [ ] generalize the code.
   - [ ] start UUV integration (add for ros expert help).
   - [ ] write AUV math model.